 This is the simplest type of plan in which a flat commission dollar value is paid per unit sale.
 However, the unit of measurement for which the commission is paid may depend on the company’s objectives.
 More often than not the flat commission may be paid per dollar of revenue sold by the salesperson or per widget sold.

 In such a plan the commission paid increases progressively with sales unit of measurement.
 Figure 1 shows an example of a tiered sales commission plan.
 The increase in commission may be of two types depending on whether the increased commission applies to all revenue or only the marginal revenue which falls in that higher tier :

-Marginal: In such a sales commission plan, the increased commission is applied to only the marginal revenue which lies in the higher tier.
+Incremental Commission: In such a sales commission plan, the increased commission is applied to only the incremental revenue which lies in the higher tier.
 So, in the example above, a revenue of $10000 would yield $999910% + $115% as commission which is effectively an incremental increase in total commission.

 The commission table above has sales revenue as a basis.
 However other metrics (such as net profitability of products sold) may determine the tier in which the rep lies.
 Here is a list of commonly used metrics by companies to determine the commission tier:

 |5 – 10||10%|

 |15 – 20||14%|

 Sometimes commission based plans and quota achievement plans are mixed to build a hybrid plan.
 In this a target is set and reps are paid on the basis of their % target achievement until they reach 100%.
 Post 100%, in addition to their target incentive, they are paid a fixed percentage as commission on the extra sales they make above their target quota.
 These types of plan are commonly used in pharmaceutical sector.